MichalLytek/type-graphql/docs/interfaces.md

 Read more about the GraphQL Interface Type in the [official GraphQL docs](https://graphql.org/learn/schema/#interfaces).

-## Usage
+## Abstract classes

 TypeScript has first class support for interfaces.
 Unfortunately, they only exist at compile-time, so we can't use them to build GraphQL schema at runtime by using decorators.

 Luckily, we can use an abstract class for this purpose.
-It behaves almost like an interface - it can't be "newed" but it can be implemented by the class - and it just won't prevent developers from implementing a method or initializing a field.
-So, as long as we treat it like an interface, we can safely use it.
+It behaves almost like an interface as it can't be "newed" but it can be implemented by another class.
+The only difference is that it just won't prevent developers from implementing a method or initializing a field.
+So, as long as we treat the abstract class like an interface, we can safely use it.

-### Defining interface type
+## Defining interface type

 How do we create a GraphQL interface definition?
 We create an abstract class and decorate it with the `@InterfaceType()` decorator.
 The rest is exactly the same as with object types: we use the `@Field` decorator to declare the shape of the type: